 The origins of Blackjack are not certain, but it is widely thought that the Blackjack game as we know it today originated in France during the turn of the 17th century as a card game named Vingt-en-Un, which translates to twenty-one.
-It did not take long for the game of Blackjack to become a daily part in the social lives of Europeans and was then brought to North America by French colonists in the 18th century.
-First gaining popularity in the legal gambling halls of New Orleans and from there spreading across America, blackjack arrived at Nevada and exploded in popularity with the casino revolution of the 20th century.
+It did not take long for the game of Blackjack to become a daily part of the social lives of Europeans and was then brought to North America by French colonists in the 18th century.
+First gaining popularity in the legal gambling halls of New Orleans and from there spreading across America, blackjack arrived in Nevada and exploded in popularity with the casino revolution of the 20th century.

 Following are the standard rules for most American Blackjack variations:

 When comparing American vs European Blackjack, it is important to know the rules and understand the differences between the two games, just like it is with all casino games.
-Even small differences can have a big impact on the strategy the player should adopt and the outcome of the game.
+Even small differences can have a big impact on the blackjack strategy the player should adopt and the outcome of the game.

 Find below a summary of the main differences between European and American Blackjack: